innovyze/Open-Source-Support/03 ICMLive/01 TSDB scripts/0003 - HRRR Data/readme.md

 # Powershell script that downloads the HRRR weather forecast data for ICMLive.

+For more information about working HRRR weather forecast data in ICM, refer to this [blog post](https://mel-meng-pe.medium.com/how-to-get-rainfall-forecast-into-tsdb-in-infoworks-icm-97faa6934abe).

 To setup ICMLive to download hourly HRRR data:
 * Create a `script` folder on the server
 * Create a `data` folder on the server